ipratham101/instantVote/README.md

-# Getting Started with Create React App
+#About WordCrafters
-A simple WordCrafter where you can update your text made using ReactJS
+A simple WordCrafter where you can update your text made using ReactJS,Bootstrap.

 includes concepts like:-
 Props